SaichandSamudrala2022/CSCE689_RL_Project/README.md

 pip install -r ./requirements.txt

 OR if the above does not work:
-  Install stable-baseline3, gym, pytorch, and sb3-contrib
+  Install stable-baseline3, gym, pytorch,scipy, and sb3-contrib whose versions are mentioned in the requirements.txt.

 python GenSolEvalComp_Pipeline.py --RL_algo PPO